JeffryGonzalez/CritterStackTemplate/README.md

 The configuration story for the Critter Stack is exemplary.
 It has every knob and dial a kid could want.
 However, it is a bit overwhelming in the "file->new project" story for newer developers getting started.

+## Helping with this Project

+Right now I have two templates - one for a "Full" CritterStack API Project, and one for a Headless CritterStack service.

+In the `JasperFxTemplates/examples` directory are two projects that I generated with the templates.

+Fork this repository, and send me issues or PRs with anything you think I've:

+- Missed - stuff that would be good for a "getting started" template.
+- Messed Up - Things that should be changed.
+- Don't Need - if there is something you think *shouldn't* be part of a default project, let me know if I should either remove it or put it behind an option.

+Also - what *other* templates would be nice?

+My plan for right now is to add one more - for an Alba Test project.
+I'm going to mine the examples and see if I can come up with a good "starter", using XUnit (obv) and some shared context stuff that I have to look up every time I create one.

+Another idea is in the at least the `critterapi` template adding an *option* to include some default functionality.
+Sort of like the ASP.NET API "WeatherForecast", but off by default, and a little more realistic without being too much.
+Maybe a todo list thing using the Wolverine HTTP Endpoints and a bit of event sourcing.
+Is this a good idea?
+I want to keep it far to the left of any kind of "reference app", but might be good for folks to see.

 ## Using this Template

 To experiment with this template (until I make it a Nuget, if I do):